 Below are some key drivers of 3M's value which might present opportunities for upside or downside to the current Trefis price estimate for 3M:

 3M's Medical And Dental Products Market Share: In order to strengthen its position in the healthcare IT market, 3M acquired Treo Solutions, a healthcare data analytics and business intelligence provider, in April 2014.
 Information technology and analytics are increasingly being used in the healthcare sector, which is encouraging hospitals to invest considerable resources.
 Should this trend continue, 3M's leading position in the market could lead to an increase in its Medical Devices Market Share, from our estimate of about 1.7% to over 2.1% by the end of our forecast period.
 This would lead to a potential upside of about 4% to our current price estimate.

 3M is widely considered one of the most innovative companies in the world.
 33% of the company's sales come from products which had been launched in the prior five years.
-The company's facilities are spread across 38 countries, and it employs over 80,000 people, including about 7000 researchers.
+The company's facilities are spread across 38 countries, and it employs close to 90,000 people, including 8,400 researchers.
 The company has benefited from its global footprint, with about two-thirds of its sales coming from international markets as of 2013.

 We estimate that the Industrial Adhesives and Chemicals business constitutes over 30% of 3M's value, while the Medical Supplies and Dental products division contributes over 20%.
 The following factors are also helping to drive the company's value.

 Consistent innovation and aggressive acquisitions drive Industrial market share